Customize Consent Preferences

 The Centre of Excellence is a first-of-its-kind project, and is crucial for helping us to secure the environmental, financial and heritage sustainability of York Minster for many years to come.

-The Centre of Excellence for Heritage Craft Skills and Estate Management will establish the York Minster Precinct as a world class campus facility for research, education and training in ancient craft skills.
+The Centre of Excellence for Heritage Craft Skills and Estate Management has established the York Minster Precinct as a world-class campus facility for research, education and training in traditional craft skills.
+It is creating capacity to allow our world class stonemasons to undertake commissions for other ecclesiastical institutions and heritage estates utilising our state-of-the-art cutting technology.

-It will bring benefits including continuing the craft of stonemasonry and encouraging global learning and knowledge sharing.
-It will also preserve ancient craft skills for future generations, as well as being a shining example of best practice in managing complex heritage estates.
-Utilising world-class, cutting-edge technology, it will also support young people in the early stages of their careers and provide dedicated residential facilities for our first year apprentices.
+The new Centre is bringing many benefits to York and the wider heritage sector including continuing the craft of stonemasonry and encouraging global learning and knowledge sharing.
+We are preserving traditional craft skills for future generations, as well as being a shining example of best practice in managing complex heritage estates.
+Utilising world class, cutting-edge technology, we are supporting young people in the early stages of their careers and providing dedicated residential facilities for our first-year apprentices.

-The vision for the Centre of Excellence is a key element of the adopted York Minster Precinct Neighbourhood Plan which sets out a policy-led approach to creating a sustainable future for the Minster and its seven hectare estate.
+The vision for the Centre of Excellence was a principal policy of the adopted York Minster Precinct Neighbourhood Plan (2022) which sets out a statutory planning-led approach to creating a sustainable future for the Minster and its seven-hectare estate.
+The Plan is now driving the biggest changes in the Precinct since the 1850s.

 Why now?

-It takes a multidisciplinary team of skilled heritage craftspeople and experts to care for the ongoing cycle of repair, restoration, conservation and development of York Minster, its ancient buildings and monuments.
+It costs more than £33,000 a day to maintain the Minster and its 7 hectare Precinct and takes a multidisciplinary team of skilled heritage craftspeople and experts to care for the ongoing cycle of repair, restoration, conservation and development of York Minster, its ancient buildings and monuments.

 Meet the teams

-Through the £8.5m project, two sites will be developed: The Heritage Quad and The Works and Technology Hub.
-The project has been underwritten by the York Minster Fund, which is also leading a major fundraising campaign to support the works.
+Through the £9.3m project, two sites have been developed: The Heritage Quad and The Works and Technology Hub.
+The project was underwritten by the York Minster Fund, who led a major fundraising campaign to support this vital project for the future care of the fabric of York Minster.

-The two sites will provide new facilities for craftspeople, including our stonemasons, and house and deliver training in modern techniques and processes to apprentices and students, working with cutting edge digital facilities.
+The two sites provide C21st facilities for craftspeople, including our stonemasons, and house and deliver training in modern techniques and processes to apprentices and students, working with cutting edge digital facilities.

 Read more